fbaligand/kibana-enhanced-table/README.md

 ```
 Now, you can open your browser,

- - In your browser, call the generated URL in the console.
-It is something like: http://localhost:5601/abc
+ - In your browser, open the generated URL displayed in the console.
+It is something like: `http://localhost:5601/abc`
  - Now, each time you change the code, the plugin will be reloaded with the changes.
  - Happy coding :-)